fwee1996/Fur-Ever-Home/README.md

 https://youtu.be/oeRWVcQH3b0

 ## Installation
-Clone down the repository<br>
+1. Clone down the repository<br>
-In the root of the folder of the project run `npm install` Install JSON-Server by running `npm i json-server`
+2. In the root of the folder of the project run `npm install`<br>
+3. Install JSON-Server by running `npm i json-server`<br>
-In a seperate gitbash window, navigate to the API folder and run `json-server database.json -p 8088 -w` In the root folder start the app by running `npm run dev`
+4. In a seperate gitbash window, navigate to the API folder and run `json-server database.json -p 8088 -w`<br>
+5. In the root folder start the app by running `npm run dev`

 ## Walkthrough
 ## Homepage